 Try to keep a routine.
-During the winter holidays, it is easy to let our routines relax too much, but babies need the stability and security of their daily routines signaling when it’s time for bed, for example.
-Remember that the activities, parties and schedules of the season can leave even the most social baby or active toddler feeling a bit tired or grumpy.
+During the winter holidays, it is easy to let our routines relax too much.
+However, babies need the stability and security of their daily routines that signal when it’s time for bed, for example.
+Remember that the activities, parties, and schedules of the season can leave even the most social baby or active toddler feeling a bit tired or grumpy.

 Prioritize connecting with your loved ones!
 If your children are too young to help around, you may need to limit the tasks you undertake.
-Your little ones value the time with you far more than having perfect decorations.
+Little ones value the time with you far more than having the perfect decorations.
 The memories you will cherish forever are the ones that create tradition and bring a sense of belonging and wonder into everyday life.

 Try to let go of perfection and find ways to nurture yourself.

 Have a Wintry Bath: Bath time is a wonderful time to incorporate the winter theme.
-You can build an igloo with bubbles, color the water blue with bath drops, bring winter animals into the tub, or even place an ice cube or two inside to chat about cold vs. warm.
-Kids learn best from multisensory experiences so take advantage!
+You can build an igloo with bubbles, color the water blue with bath drops, bring winter animals into the tub, or even place an ice cube or two inside and chat about cold vs. warm.
+Kids learn best from multisensory experiences, so take advantage or this!

 2-3 Year Old Tasks: